d8corp/innet/lib/README.md

 > You can start learning of `innet` from [@innet/dom](https://www.npmjs.com/package/@innet/dom), for the front-end side,
 > or [@innet/server](https://www.npmjs.com/package/@innet/server) for the back-end.

-`innet` is a function which gets 2 arguments.
+`innet` is a function which expects 2 required arguments.
 The first one is an application and the second one is a handler of the application.
 Like you can say **what** to do and **how**.
 ```typescript